 In the course of my life, I’ve waded through a sea of mediocre games that rest the heft of their laziness on the back of some preexisting property or other.
 While Illyria 3 makes its inspirations clear, it is by no means lazy.
 If anything, I offer applause to developer Little Killerz and Project Lead Chad Mannicia for making use of a mechanic I remember fondly and producing a game that adds a nostalgic note to the modern turn-based RPG without over-doing it.
 Thanks to the variety of the environments, the changing seasons, and the colorful characters you encounter along the way, Tales of Illyria 3 proves itself a lovingly crafted nearly-never-ending journey through a massive open world that doesn’t rely on superficial graphical nuance to support it.
 It’s just a big, fun, challenging game.
 If you love RPGs, get it.

-Summary: The huge world map makes Oregon Trail envious, and the organized inventory system puts Skyrim to shame.
-A crazy bargain at $1.
+The huge world map makes Oregon Trail envious, and the organized inventory system puts Skyrim to shame.